 - We plan our itineraries to the best of our knowledge, but please know that there may be unexpected changes.
 We will do our best to inform you and support you, but please be flexible.

-- Full payment is due May 1, 2019.
+- Non-refundable full payment is due April 1, 2023.
 With your full payment, we require the following documents: